OneSpan Sign for Salesforce

 - To confirm your signatures in the current document, click OK.

-- To verify that all documents in a completed package have been signed, in the Documents section of the Transaction Detail page, click the icon under Signed Documents.
+- To verify that all documents in a completed transaction have been signed, in the Documents section of the Transaction Detail page, click the icon under Signed Documents.
 This enables you to download your documents.
 Open each document, and verify that all its Signature Blocks have been signed.

 If any unsigned Signature Blocks lie outside your screen, an Unsigned Signatures notification displays the number of signatures that are still required.